-This scene study workshop emphasizes what it takes to do your best work on a film or TV set.
-Using real TV and film scripts, students will learn techniques for quickly analyzing the material, producing spontaneous, truthful performance and a developing a deep, honest emotional connection to the work.
+This adult (18 years and over) scene study workshop emphasizes what it takes to do your best work on a film or TV set.
+Using real TV and film scripts, students will learn, and put into practice, techniques for quickly analyzing the material, producing a spontaneous, truthful performance and developing a deep, honest emotional connection to the work.
 Each student is given individual attention and scenes are chosen specifically to help an actor grow and expand skills and range.

 In addition to the acting aspects of the workshop, audition considerations are constantly addressed, along with on-set etiquette and business considerations.
-Each student is given access to their work online after each session, including the Instructor’s comments, so they can review and learn from their work and learn from their work long after the workshop has ended.
+Students are given access to their scenes online after each session so they can review and learn from their work.

 These workshops are limited in size to assure that all students get plenty of camera time.
 Students in this workshop should have some experience or training.